Forestry in India: Forestry in Colonial system

 An FAO report claims it was believed in colonial times that the forest is a national resource which should be utilised for the interests of the government.
 Like coal and gold mines, it was believed that forests belonged to the state for exploitation.
 Forest areas became a source of revenue.
 For example, teak was extensively exploited by the British colonial government for ship construction, sal and pine in India for railway sleepers and so on.
 Forest contracts, such as that of biri pata (leaves of Diospyros melanoxylon), earned so much revenue that it was often used by the people involved in this business as a leverage for political power.
 These contracts also created forest zamindars (government recognised forest landowners).The government gave out these contracts without any restrictions in regard to conservation and these contractors began cutting trees indiscriminately as a result forest around train tracks disappeared.
 The British agenda regarding forest in India displaced the locals and natives of India who had ideas in cognizance with coexisting with the forest with industrial exploitation of forest and used it to create revenue for the British Crown.
 The Forest Act of 1865 amended twice in 1878 and 1927 aimed at declaring the forests of India the property of the government ergo a resource of the British Crown.
 These actions of the British government took away the livelihood of the local people.
 The British government cleared vast lands of forests for cultivation of plantations similar to those in Africa and America, wherein abundant exploitation of people was prominent.
-This indiscriminate exploitation of Indian Forest in was done under the banner of "scientific forestry".
+This indiscriminate exploitation of Indian Forest was done under the banner of "scientific forestry".
 Additionally, as in Africa, some forests in India were earmarked by the government officials and the rulers with the sole purpose of using them for hunting and sport for the royalty and the colonial officials.